divyanshu-talwar/Training-NNs-without-Backpropagation/README.md

   --mu MU                                               # hyper-parameter value

 ```
-_**Note:** If you use any other dataset apart from the ones in here add the dataset to the datasets folder, write it's corresponding loader in `read_datasets.py` and run either/both the scripts by using the following command:
+_**Note:** If you use any other dataset apart from the ones in here add the dataset to the datasets folder, write it's corresponding loader in `read_datasets.py` and run either/both the scripts by using the following command:_

-`python <scipt-name> --dataset <dataset_name> --is_classification {True, False}`._
+`python <scipt-name> --dataset <dataset_name> --is_classification {True, False}`

-* Refer `scripts/runall.sh` to know more about how to use the command line parameters.
-* To run all the experiments and to reproduce the simply execute `scripts/runall.sh` by using the following command:
+* To run all the experiments and to reproduce the results simply execute `scripts/runall.sh` by using the following command:
 ```bash
 bash runall.sh
 ```